-- Test of English as a Foreign Language (TOEFL): The applicant must attain a score of at least 60 on the Internet-based test or 500 on the paper-based test.
-Applicants applying from abroad must submit an official TOEFL score report to the College.
-The TOEFL code for Clark State College is 1127. - International English Language Testing System (IELTS): The applicant must attain an overall IELTS Band Score of 5.0 or better. - Official transcripts from a previous U.S. college or university showing a grade C or better in college/ university-level English courses.
+- Test of English as a Foreign Language (TOEFL): 60 on the Internet-based test or 500 on the paper-based test. - International English Language Testing System (IELTS): 5.0 - Duolingo: 80 - English is the applicant's native language - Official transcripts from a previous U.S. college or university showing a grade C or better in college/ university-level English courses.
 This does not include English as a Second Language.

-Please note: Regardless of TOEFL or IELTS scores, all new students are required to take the ACCUPLACER placement assessment upon arrival at Clark State College.
+Please note: Regardless of Duolingo, IELTS or TOEFL scores, all new students are required to take the ACCUPLACER placement assessment upon arrival at Clark State College.

 Evidence of Financial Support: The student and their sponsor(s) must complete the Statement of Financial Support, which states that there are sufficient funds available to cover educational and living expenses.
-An estimation of annual expenses can be found on the College website.
+An estimation of annual expenses can be found at www.clarkstate.edu.
 IMPORTANT: the student's sponsor must also provide current financial documentation such as bank statements, employment/salary letters, tax returns, etc. The documentation must be less than six months old, include the sponsor's name and signed by the appropriate bank or government official.